etiennebr/rstdocs/Applications/Miscellanous/OSMDownloader.rst

-**option to display available key/value classes** Print the key/value classes available for the bounding box of the input image

-  ** If not used : Note that the options OSMKey (-key) and Output (-out) become mandatory
+**option to display available key/value classes** Print the key/value classes available for the bounding box of the input image  				  \*\* If not used : Note that the options OSMKey (-key) and Output (-out) become mandatory.

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------